fetchai/agents-aea/docs/quickstart.md

 ```

-However, you can run this demo by installing the AEA cli alone.
+However, you can run this demo by installing the base AEA inclusive the CLI extension, alone.

 ``` bash
 pip install aea[cli]

 ```

 ## Echo skill demo